wuzhengy/TAU/IP2.md

 * refresh m_result, and invoke more request in the invoke_window until invoke limit or invoke_window depletes.
 ```

-## Three internal vectors to handle address connectivity
+## Three distributed vectors to handle address connectivity
-The implementation of IP2 needs a few address vectors.
+The implementation of IP2 needs a few vectors.
 * Routing vector - storing good relay node, which is traditional Kadmalia DHT
 * Capture swarm advisory vector - storing sender provided capture swarm relay nodes for fast response
-* Push vector - storing perishsable non-relay nodes which are under firewall inbound control for "hole punching"
+* Push vector - storing temporary non-relay nodes which are under firewall inbound control for "hole punching"

 ### Routing Vector